chuanconggao/extratools/docs/functions/sortedtools.md

 ### `matchingfrequencies(*seqs, key=None)`

-Returns each item and the respective number of sequences in `seqs` contains it. [^a]
+Returns each item and the respective number of sequences in `seqs` contains it.

-- Each sequence in `seqs` must already be sorted.

 - Optional key function `key` can be specified.

+!!! success
-- This implementation is space efficient.
+    This implementation is space efficient.
 If there are $n$ sequences, only $O(n)$ space is used.

+!!! tip
+    For the frequency of each item within a single sequence, use `toolz.itertoolz.frequencies`.

 ``` python
 list(matchingfrequencies(